IFRS 2 — Share-based Payment

 IFRS 2 applies to all entities.
 There is no exemption for private or smaller entities.
 Furthermore, subsidiaries using their parent's or fellow subsidiary's equity as consideration for goods or services are within the scope of the Standard.

 - First, the issuance of shares in a business combination should be accounted for under IFRS 3 Business Combinations.
-However, care should be taken to distinguish share-based payments related to the acquisition from those related to employee services.
+However, care should be taken to distinguish share-based payments related to the acquisition from those related to continuing employee services

 IFRS 2 does not apply to share-based payment transactions other than for the acquisition of goods and services.
 Share dividends, the purchase of treasury shares, and the issuance of additional shares are therefore outside its scope.